loadsmart/culture/careers/eng-manager.md

 - Be on top of any blockers that are preventing the team from delivering results, and work on unblocking them
 - Understand where bugs are coming from, find patterns, and work on the root causes
 - Control the growth of tech-debts by constantly and responsibly having the team paying them
-- Lead retrospective meetings, create a space where people are feel to speak, distribute and work on the action items
+- Lead retrospective meetings, create a space where people feel free to speak, distribute and work on the action items

 ## Partnership with Product (for Product Engineering Teams)